mobluse/xscreensaver/README.md

-# XScreensaver for Raspberry Pi and updates to a screensaver tutorial
+# XScreensaver for Raspberry Pi & updates to a screensaver tutorial
-A screensaver for Raspberry Pi that shows temperature with updates to a tutorial from *liberato*.
-The tutorial from *liberato* also seems to work in WSL/BashOnWindows, if you install an X-server.
+A [screensaver](https://en.wikipedia.org/wiki/Screensaver) for Raspberry Pi that shows temperature with updates to a tutorial from *liberato*.
+The tutorial from *liberato* also seems to work in [WSL/BashOnWindows](https://en.wikipedia.org/wiki/Windows_Subsystem_for_Linux), if you install an X-server.

-How to measure temperature with a Raspberry Pi from C:
+How to measure temperature with a Raspberry Pi from the C programming language:
 https://www.raspberrypi.org/forums/viewtopic.php?f=33&t=170112

 Tutorial on how to write screensavers for Linux (and maybe Mac OS X):